 One UI 5 Release Date

-Stable One UI 5 build will likely be released publicly in November 2022.
-Initially, the Galaxy S22 series will receive the One UI 5 stable update.
+The stable One UI 5 build was released publicly on October 24, 2022.
+As of now, the Galaxy S22 Series has received the One UI 5 stable update.
 Later, the update will also be available on select Galaxy devices.